warmana/cloudant-docs-fork/source/includes/api/_authorization.md

 Role&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description
 -------------------|------------
-`_reader`          | Gives the user permission to read documents (except design documents) from the database.
+`_reader`          | Gives the user permission to read documents from the database.
 `_writer`          | Gives the user permission to create, update, and delete documents (except design documents) in the database.
-`_admin`           | Gives the user all permissions, including setting permissions.
+`_admin`           | Gives the user the ability to change security settings, including adding roles.
 `_replicator`      | Gives the user permission to replicate a database, including creating checkpoints.
 `_db_updates`      | Gives the user permission to use the global changes feed.
 `_design`          | Gives the user permission to read design documents.